 Requirements for Accepted Fellows

-• Attend monthly professional development sessions held in person.
+• Attend monthly sessions held in person.

 • Attend 2-3 special events throughout the year (e.g., welcome reception), whether through The Graduate Center or one of the partner Centers.